jonowens/python-homework/README.md

 ---

 ## Usage
-1. To run the process navigate to the directory where main.ipynb is located using Git Terminal.
+1. To run the process, navigate to the directory where main.ipynb is located using Git Terminal within the PyBank directory.
+The PyRamen process can be run using the same steps below by navigating to the PyRamen directory.
+PyRamen will only produce a summary.txt file.

     ![Navigate to Repository for main.py](./Images/PyBank_Path_Where_Main.ipynb_Is_Located.png)